kdheepak/blog/content/10-intro-to-vim.md

 date: 2015-05-01T22:59:49-06:00
 tags: vim
 keywords: vim, beginner, tutorial
+summary: What I had wished I had known when I first started using vim
 ---

 When I first started using vim, I found it frustrating and difficult to get anything done.
 I now realize that there were a list of things I had to do to understand how to use vim.
 Learning vim can be an extremely gratifying experience, but it is probably unlike anything you have seen before.
 So having a guide to getting started may be useful.